chinapedia/wikipedia.abstract.en/Page/Epicurus.md

 Renaissance

-Raffael_063.jpg's _School of Athens_ (1509–1511).
+'s _School of Athens_ (1509–1511).
 Epicurus's genuine busts were unknown prior to 1742, so early modern artists who wanted to depict him were forced to make up their own iconographies.]]

 In 1417, a manuscript-hunter named Poggio Bracciolini discovered a copy of Lucretius's _On the Nature of Things_ in a monastery near Lake Constance.
 The discovery of this manuscript was met with immense excitement, because scholars were eager to analyze and study the teachings of classical philosophers and this previously-forgotten text contained the most comprehensive account of Epicurus's teachings known in Latin.
 The first scholarly dissertation on Epicurus, _De voluptate_ (_On Pleasure_) by the Italian Humanist and Catholic priest Lorenzo Valla was published in 1431.
 Valla made no mention of Lucretius or his poem.
 Instead, he presented the treatise as a discussion on the nature of the highest good between an Epicurean, a Stoic, and a Christian.
 Valla's dialogue ultimately rejects Epicureanism, but, by presenting an Epicurean as a member of the dispute, Valla lent Epicureanism credibility as a philosophy that deserved to be taken seriously.